The lone ranger

 This post belongs to small series of posts.
 The main post is Heroes.

-In this post I will discuss my Lone Ranger pattern, a type of human behaviour of software engineers, and the impact I think it has on its surroundings.
+In this post I will discuss my Lone Ranger pattern, a type of human behavior of software engineers, and the impact I think it has on its surroundings.
 Now the lone ranger is obviously someone who mostly operates alone.
 Lone rangers get the job done by themselves and are counted upon to save the day.
 Alas, the day needs constant saving.
 Now some rangers take pride in their heroic actions, but nevertheless, most of them would very much like to put an end to all their heroics and the constant state of emergency.
 If they could they would love to go back to normal and live a quiet happy life.
 But given the situation that’s not always an easy thing to do.

 When I talk about a Lone Ranger in a software development context I am talking about the lonely heroic behaviour of software engineers.
 The Lone Rangers are the software engineers, that are always on call, always there when the shits hit the fan, always ready to save us with their heroic actions.
 They are our indispensable heroes, typically encountered in production environments.